molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 Adding a row works the same way, only without the prefilled fields.
 Now let's click the red garbage bin icon in front of a line to delete this line from the entity.

-##### Annotation mod
+##### Annotation module

-The anotator module of the data explorer is the user interface to use the MOLGENIS annotator framework, which can also be used as a standalone commandline jar.
+The anotator module of the data explorer is the user interface to use the MOLGENIS annotator framework, which can also be used from the command-line.
 The annotator framework is a system to add data from other resources to your genomic entities.
 For example pathogenicity prediction, allele frequencies and phenotype information.

 ![Dataexplorer annotators](images/dataexplorer/annotators.png?raw=true, "dataexplorer/annotators")